marinasundstrom/YourBrand/docs/design/request-context.md

 There is a ``ISettableUserContext`` that is mainly used internally at the service boundaries.

 When an asynchronous message is being sent, or published, the User Id is passed with it in the headers without you having to worry about it.
 And then automatically set at the consuming side.

+## Notes on usage of contexts

+You will not likely have to retrieve the ``TenantContext`` or ``UserContext`` in most cases.

+These services are mostly used internally.
+Although you might sometimes want to know what the current tenant or current user is.

+You generally don't have to worry about setting who created what since that is automatically set for entities when they are persisted by the ORM.